North Georgia Rivers

 The short version

-The Soque is a sight-fishing river — its water is clear enough to spot trophy trout from 30 feet, and its big, wary browns reward careful stalking.
+The Soque is a sight-fishing river — its spring-fed, limestone-influenced water is clear enough to spot trophy trout from 30 feet, and its big, wary browns reward careful stalking.
 The technique: approach low and slow (these fish spook easily), spot the fish with polarized glasses, read the lie, cast above it with a long 9–12 ft leader plus 2–4 ft of fluorocarbon, get a drag-free drift (the single most important thing), and set gently on the eat.
-Master the drift and the Soque's trophy trout are catchable.
+Master the drift and the Soque's trophy browns — wild and holdover fish to 28 inches — are catchable.
 Pair this with the best flies for the Soque.

 What is sight fishing, and why is the Soque ideal for it?

 Sight fishing means spotting an individual trout and presenting a fly to that specific fish, rather than blind-casting to likely water.
-The Soque is one of the best sight-fishing rivers in the Southeast because the water is clear, the trout are big enough to see from a distance, and the technical drift rewards careful observation.
-What makes it work:
+You watch a real fish, read its behavior, and put one drift exactly where it can find it.
+It is the most deliberate kind of trout fishing there is, and the Soque is one of the few rivers in the Southeast clear enough to do it consistently.

 The Soque is clear enough to see trout from 30 feet and holds fish big enough to spot — which is exactly why sight fishing defines the river.